Saurabh-kulkarni27/CLRS/README.md

 Sources to learn and practise:
 1) Bible : Introduction to Algorithm AKA CLRS
-2) Cracking coding Inteview (most frequent interview questions)
+2) Cracking the coding Inteview [CTCI] (most frequent interview questions)
 3) Sites like Leetcode, GeeksForGeeks, Hackerank

 I will be updating this repository with problems related to topics mentioned above in Python language.
+All the problems are grouped together based on topics and problems with focus on solving CTCI book.